07 Mar How To Replace Your Existing Website With a New Website

 Replacing a website without a proper SEO migration plan can lead to significant traffic loss.
 Search engines rely on page URLs, redirects, internal links, and sitemaps to understand your website structure.

-During a redesign, businesses should preserve important SEO elements such as page titles, meta descriptions, internal links, and structured data whenever possible.
+During a redesign, businesses should preserve important SEO elements such as page titles, meta descriptions, internal links, heading structure, image alt text, schema markup, and high-value content whenever possible.

 Working with an experienced SEO agency helps ensure your new website launch improves rankings instead of damaging them.